Jaykul/RequiredModules/ReadMe.md

 ## Missing Functionality

 - We need to handle PowerShellGet (and PackageManagement) specially.
 If they are in the list, install them first AND import them.
 This would allow clean environments to install pre-release modules.
-- We should read the hashtable in RequiredModules.psd1 in order.
-The Configuration module can do this, but obviously it would be problematic for Install-RequiredModule to have a module dependency...

 ## Contributing